stitchit/StitchIt/README.md

  ![Alt text](Flower_Scale_Rotated_Matches.jpg?raw=true "BRIEF Descriptor Matching")

- While the descriptors give good matches now, they still not as stable as the SIFT descriptors, and don't give panoramas for some image sets.
+ While the descriptors give good matches now, they still are not as stable as the SIFT descriptors, and don't give panoramas for some image sets.
 Further parameter tuning is required for the matching, as those parameters differ from the ones optimal for SIFT.

 ### Results